 Federal/Texas Work Study – to apply for jobs listed as Federal Work Study or Texas Work Study, a student must be awarded this type of funding from the Office of Financial Aid.
 A student may determine if he/she has been awarded work study funds through PV Place.

 All students are responsible for securing their own employment.
 Employment positions will be advertised on the Student Employment web page.
-Job listings will be posted to the Job Board regularly.
+Job listings will be posted to PV Talent regularly.
 Each job listing will contain a detailed job description and the hiring supervisor’s name and phone number, or email address, for contact purposes.
 Students must contact hiring departments to secure employment and ask questions regarding the position.
 Students should be prepared to interview with the hiring department.
 Once a student has found a position of interest, he/she may begin the application process.

 Conditions for Employment

-Orientation & Trainings
+A&M System Orientation and Trainings

 Was this information helpful?
 Provide Feedback or report broken links.